Redondo/Manhattan Beach Music School | p 310-376-8646

 - Brochures for parents and visitors to explain the music program and its benefits.

-- Class sets of Percussion instruments and Orff instruments including xylophones, metallophones and glockenspiels.
+- Class sets of Percussion instruments and CDs kept at the school.

-- Teacher In-service Workshop for the school’s staff so new teachers or teachers new to the Music Rhapsody program understand the music curriculum and the value of the program to their students.
+- Teacher In-service Workshop for the school’s staff so new teachers or teachers new to the Music Rhapsody program understand the music curriculum and how they can make the program more successful.

 - Articles for your school newsletter.
 A monthly article is available about the benefits of music education and answers to frequently asked questions by parents.

-Music Rhapsody offers music programs to schools in the South Bay, Westside, Santa Monica, Eagle Rock, Hollywood, Garden Grove, Long Beach and many other locations in Los Angeles and Orange County
+Music Rhapsody provides expert music teachers to schools in the South Bay, Westside, Santa Monica, Eagle Rock, Hollywood, Garden Grove, Long Beach and many other locations in Los Angeles and Orange County.
+Contact our office at (310) 376-8646 to have a Music Rhapsody teacher at your school!